 - Write a strong software engineering resume summary

-- Include your best technical and interpersonal skills as a software engineer
+- Include your best hard and soft skills as a software engineer

-- Describe your work experience as a software engineer
+- Describe your work experience and key projects as a software engineer

 1. Properly format your software engineering resume

 Crafting the content of your software engineering resume might seem like the hard part.
 However, presenting this information in a user-friendly format is equally important.

 With numerous format types to consider, let's boil it down to the three most common ones you're likely to encounter — namely, the chronological, functional, and hybrid formats.

 - Chronological format: A chronological format, as the name suggests, arranges your work history in reverse order, with the most recent job first.
 This format serves seasoned professionals best, highlighting your career progression and expertise.